-Appearance / missing eggs
+Appearance / Missing Eggs

-A double yolk occurs when a chicken releases two yolks into the same shell and are usually produced by young chickens whose reproductive systems have not fully matured.
+A: A double yolk occurs when a chicken releases two yolks into the same shell and are usually produced by young chickens whose reproductive systems have not fully matured.
 Double yolks can also come from older chickens nearing the end of their egg producing period.
 Eggs with double yolks are perfectly safe to eat.
-Some say it’s a sign of good luck to fine them!
+Some say it’s a sign of good luck to find them!

 The chance of getting a double yolk is said to be 1 in a 1000 but this is dependent on the age of the flock.
 It is possible to get more than one double yolk egg in the same dozen.

-Egg appearance is not usually related to food safety.
+A: Egg appearance is not usually related to food safety.
 Variation in color and appearance can be due to many factors: